Regulatory agencies and self-regulatory bodies

 MBNA Limited are full members of the FLA.
 All FLA members must comply with the standards specified in the FLA Lending Code, which sets out best practice in consumer lending.
 It is intended to provide assurance to customers that they may buy with confidence from full members of the FLA.
 It contains key commitments about how customers should be dealt with through the whole product life cycle, from marketing and account opening to also include detail on how to help when something goes wrong; for example when someone is experiencing financial difficulties.
 The FLA member companies will meet the standards set out in the Code and the FLA monitors companies’ performance in doing so.

 Lending Standards Board (LSB)

 The LSB proactively monitor and enforce the Standards of Lending Practice making sure registered firms provide a fair deal to personal customers.
 The Standards of Lending Practice are voluntary and set the benchmark for good lending practice in the UK for financial products like loans, current accounts, overdrafts and credit cards.

 As a Lender, we have a responsibility to act fairly and as part of this we have committed to follow the Standards of Lending Practice.
 The Standards cover how customers should be treated throughout their product lifecycle, including: financial promotions, communications, product sales, account maintenance and servicing, money management, financial difficulty and consumer vulnerability.

-To find out more you can read the statement of responsibilities, which details what's expected of us, the lender and you the borrower.
+To find out more you can read the statement of responsibilities (PDF, 267KB), which details what's expected of us, the lender and you the borrower.

 Alternatively, visit: lendingstandardsboard.org.uk